UN warns of 'unprecedented' Afghan civilian deaths from Taliban offensives - RFI

 About 16 percent of casualties were caused by "undetermined" anti-government elements.

-But Afghan troops and pro-government forces were responsible for 25 percent, it said.
+But Afghan troops and pro-government forces were responsible for 25 percent, the report added.

 UNAMA said about 11 percent of casualties were caused by "crossfire" and the responsible parties could not be determined.

-The Taliban's ongoing assault has seen the insurgents capture half of Afghanistan's districts and border crossings as well as encircle several provincial capitals.
+The Taliban's ongoing assault has seen the insurgents capture half of Afghanistan's districts and border crossings, as well as encircling several provincial capitals.

-The fighting is largely in the rugged countryside, where government forces and insurgents clash daily.
+The fighting is largely in the rugged countryside, where government forces and insurgents clash daily.#photo1

 © 2021 AFP